oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 urn:oasis:names:tc:xacml:1.0:function:string-greater-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is lexicographically strictly greater than the second argument.
-Otherwise, it SHALL return “False”.
-The comparison SHALL use Unicode codepoint collation, as defined for the identifier http://www.w3.org/2005/xpath-functions/collation/codepoint by [XF].
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is lexicographically strictly greater than the second argument.
+Otherwise, it SHALL return `False`.
+The comparison SHALL use Unicode codepoint collation, as defined for the identifier `http://www.w3.org/2005/xpath-functions/collation/codepoint` by [XF].

 urn:oasis:names:tc:xacml:1.0:function:string-greater-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is lexicographically greater than or equal to the second argument.
-Otherwise, it SHALL return “False”.
-The comparison SHALL use Unicode codepoint collation, as defined for the identifier http://www.w3.org/2005/xpath-functions/collation/codepoint by [XF].
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is lexicographically greater than or equal to the second argument.
+Otherwise, it SHALL return `False`.
+The comparison SHALL use Unicode codepoint collation, as defined for the identifier `http://www.w3.org/2005/xpath-functions/collation/codepoint` by [XF].

 urn:oasis:names:tc:xacml:1.0:function:string-less-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only the first argument is lexigraphically strictly less than the second argument.
-Otherwise, it SHALL return “False”.
-The comparison SHALL use Unicode codepoint collation, as defined for the identifier http://www.w3.org/2005/xpath-functions/collation/codepoint by [XF].
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only the first argument is lexigraphically strictly less than the second argument.
+Otherwise, it SHALL return `False`.
+The comparison SHALL use Unicode codepoint collation, as defined for the identifier `http://www.w3.org/2005/xpath-functions/collation/codepoint` by [XF].

 urn:oasis:names:tc:xacml:1.0:function:string-less-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#string” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only the first argument is lexigraphically less than or equal to the second argument.
-Otherwise, it SHALL return “False”.
-The comparison SHALL use Unicode codepoint collation, as defined for the identifier http://www.w3.org/2005/xpath-functions/collation/codepoint by [XF].
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#string` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only the first argument is lexigraphically less than or equal to the second argument.
+Otherwise, it SHALL return `False`.
+The comparison SHALL use Unicode codepoint collation, as defined for the identifier `http://www.w3.org/2005/xpath-functions/collation/codepoint` by [XF].

 urn:oasis:names:tc:xacml:1.0:function:time-greater-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#time” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is greater than the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#time” [XS] Section 3.2.8.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#time` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is greater than the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#time` [XS] Section 3.2.8.
+Otherwise, it SHALL return `False`.
 Note: it is illegal to compare a time that includes a time-zone value with one that does not.
 In such cases, the time-in-range function should be used.

 urn:oasis:names:tc:xacml:1.0:function:time-greater-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#time” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is greater than or equal to the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#time” [XS] Section 3.2.8.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#time` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is greater than or equal to the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#time` [XS] Section 3.2.8.
+Otherwise, it SHALL return `False`.
 Note: it is illegal to compare a time that includes a time-zone value with one that does not.
 In such cases, the time-in-range function should be used.

 urn:oasis:names:tc:xacml:1.0:function:time-less-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#time” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is less than the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#time” [XS] Section 3.2.8.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#time` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is less than the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#time` [XS] Section 3.2.8.
+Otherwise, it SHALL return `False`.
 Note: it is illegal to compare a time that includes a time-zone value with one that does not.
 In such cases, the time-in-range function should be used.

 urn:oasis:names:tc:xacml:1.0:function:time-less-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#time” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is less than or equal to the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#time” [XS] Section 3.2.8.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#time` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is less than or equal to the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#time` [XS] Section 3.2.8.
+Otherwise, it SHALL return `False`.
 Note: it is illegal to compare a time that includes a time-zone value with one that does not.
 In such cases, the time-in-range function should be used.

 urn:oasis:names:tc:xacml:2.0:function:time-in-range

-* This function SHALL take three arguments of data-type “http://www.w3.org/2001/XMLSchema#time” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if the first argument falls in the range defined inclusively by the second and third arguments.
-Otherwise, it SHALL return “False”.
+* This function SHALL take three arguments of data-type `http://www.w3.org/2001/XMLSchema#time` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if the first argument falls in the range defined inclusively by the second and third arguments.
+Otherwise, it SHALL return `False`.
 Regardless of its value, the third argument SHALL be interpreted as a time that is equal to, or later than by less than twenty-four hours, the second argument.
 If no time zone is provided for the first argument, it SHALL use the default time zone at the context handler.
 If no time zone is provided for the second or third arguments, then they SHALL use the time zone from the first argument.

 urn:oasis:names:tc:xacml:1.0:function:dateTime-greater-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#dateTime” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is greater than the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#dateTime” by [XS] part 2, section 3.2.7.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#dateTime` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is greater than the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#dateTime` by [XS] part 2, section 3.2.7.
+Otherwise, it SHALL return `False`.
 Note: if a dateTime value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 urn:oasis:names:tc:xacml:1.0:function:dateTime-greater-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#dateTime” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is greater than or equal to the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#dateTime” by [XS] part 2, section 3.2.7.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#dateTime` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is greater than or equal to the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#dateTime` by [XS] part 2, section 3.2.7.
+Otherwise, it SHALL return `False`.
 Note: if a dateTime value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 urn:oasis:names:tc:xacml:1.0:function:dateTime-less-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#dateTime” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is less than the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#dateTime” by [XS, part 2, section 3.2.7].
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#dateTime` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is less than the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#dateTime` by [XS, part 2, section 3.2.7].
+Otherwise, it SHALL return `False`.
 Note: if a dateTime value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 urn:oasis:names:tc:xacml:1.0:function:dateTime-less-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema# dateTime” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is less than or equal to the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#dateTime” by [XS] part 2, section 3.2.7.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema# dateTime` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is less than or equal to the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#dateTime` by [XS] part 2, section 3.2.7.
+Otherwise, it SHALL return `False`.
 Note: if a dateTime value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 urn:oasis:names:tc:xacml:1.0:function:date-greater-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#date” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is greater than the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#date” by [XS] part 2, section 3.2.9.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#date` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is greater than the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#date` by [XS] part 2, section 3.2.9.
+Otherwise, it SHALL return `False`.
 Note: if a date value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 urn:oasis:names:tc:xacml:1.0:function:date-greater-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#date” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is greater than or equal to the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#date” by [XS] part 2, section 3.2.9.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#date` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is greater than or equal to the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#date` by [XS] part 2, section 3.2.9.
+Otherwise, it SHALL return `False`.
 Note: if a date value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 urn:oasis:names:tc:xacml:1.0:function:date-less-than

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#date” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is less than the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#date” by [XS] part 2, section 3.2.9.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#date` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is less than the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#date` by [XS] part 2, section 3.2.9.
+Otherwise, it SHALL return `False`.
 Note: if a date value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 urn:oasis:names:tc:xacml:1.0:function:date-less-than-or-equal

-* This function SHALL take two arguments of data-type “http://www.w3.org/2001/XMLSchema#date” and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-It SHALL return "True" if and only if the first argument is less than or equal to the second argument according to the order relation specified for “http://www.w3.org/2001/XMLSchema#date” by [XS] part 2, section 3.2.9.
-Otherwise, it SHALL return “False”.
+* This function SHALL take two arguments of data-type `http://www.w3.org/2001/XMLSchema#date` and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+It SHALL return `True` if and only if the first argument is less than or equal to the second argument according to the order relation specified for `http://www.w3.org/2001/XMLSchema#date` by [XS] part 2, section 3.2.9.
+Otherwise, it SHALL return `False`.
 Note: if a date value does not include a time-zone value, then an implicit time-zone value SHALL be assigned, as described in [XS].

 ### E.3.9 String functions